saidaibrg/DimeNovels/docs/README.md

 ```

 Then run `upload.sh` or `testupload.sh`, as appropriate.
-If you get the "Permission denied" error, run `chmod -x` followed by the name of your .sh.
+If you get the "Permission denied" error, run `chmod +x` followed by the name of your .sh.

 ## If using google-drive-ocamlfuse
 I made a shell script `mount.sh` that mounts the storage on `mnt`, and I set the `base_dir` to point to `mnt`, so that from the `code` directory I run `sudo sh mount.sh` to mount the storage if necessary, and then `python3 process.py` to run the script.
 This depends on "google drive ocamlfuse".
 On arch linux, this can be installed from the AUR with the package `google-drive-ocamlfuse-opam`.
 The `google-drive-ocamlfuse` package may also work, but did not work for me.